xialab-ahu/DRP-PSM/README.md

 1. Download whole repository

-The original feature data are quite large, you can download the complete version on [Zenodo online](10.5281/zenodo.15606767)
+The original feature data are quite large, you can download the complete version on [figshare online]: 10.6084/m9.figshare.29254889